 It got broken later (#2), but then the market went sideways and hit the stop loss.

 After that, another resistance level formed at 105.433 that got broken several candlesticks later (#3), and although the price retested the level, it went up over 1800 pips after that.

-So those who had missed the trend, could get in at the middle of the way.
+So those who had missed the trend could get in at the middle of the way.

-The below screenshot shows the support levels that you could trade during a strong downtrend on EUR/USD daily chart.
+The screenshot below shows the support levels that you could trade during a strong downtrend on EUR/USD daily chart.